tbud/bud_build/README.md

 })
 ```

 The first line `#!/usr/bin/env bud` is option.
-You can add is, if you want use ./build.bud to run bud default.
+You can use it, if you want use `./build.bud` to run bud command.

 All tasks have a group name and a task name.
-You can run task give it group name and task name connect with a dot, for example:
+You can run task with group name and task name, for example:
 `bud bud.clean` will run bud.clean task to clean bud script run temp dirs.

-`UseTasks` will create a link to real task use, then you can direct run task only use task name, for example:
+`UseTasks` will use task name to create link to real task, then you can direct run task only use task name, for example:
-In build.bud file add `UseTasks("bud")`, then you can run `bud clean` directly.
+In `build.bud` file add `UseTasks("bud")`, then you can run `bud clean` directly.

 ## Supported tasks
 bud.asset - Package file into bin.

 bud.clean - Clean bud script run temp dir.